(Updated upto July 4, 2014)

 As bonus shares on existing holding of foreign currency shares;

 When not permanently resident in India, from the foreign currency resources outside India.

 General permission is also available to sell the shares so purchased or acquired.
 A resident Indian can remit, up to the limit prescribed by the Reserve Bank from time to time, per financial year under the Liberalised Remittance Scheme (LRS), for permitted current and capital account transactions including purchase of securities and also setting up/acquisition of JV/WOS overseas with effect from August 5, 2013 (vide Notification No. 263).

 Q.5.
 What is direct investment outside India?

-A. Direct investment outside India means investments, either under the Automatic Route or the Approval Route, by way of contribution to the capital or subscription to the Memorandum of Association of a foreign entity, signifying a long-term interest in the overseas entity (setting up / acquiring a Joint Venture (JV) or a Wholly Owned Subsidiary (WOS).
+A. Direct investment outside India means investments, either under the Automatic Route or the Approval Route, by way of contribution to the capital or subscription to the Memorandum of a foreign entity or by way of purchase of existing shares of a foreign entity either by market purchase or private placement or through stock exchange, signifying a long-term interest in the foreign entity (JV or WOS).

-This is different from portfolio investment which is stated as answers to Qs 39, 40 and 44.
+This is different from portfolio investment which is stated as answers to Qs 42 to 48.

 Q.6.
 Does the definition as given in Q.5 mean that one cannot acquire an existing company either partially or wholly?

 A. An eligible Indian party is free to acquire either a partial stake (JV) or the entire stake (WOS) in an already existing entity overseas, provided the valuation is as per the laid down norms.
 Please also see Q No. 16.